Motion made, and Question proposed, That this House do now adjourn.—(Kelly Tolhurst.)

 My right hon.
 Friend raises an important point and I shall try to address some of what she has said in the rest of my speech.
 It is important to think about who inspects the inspectors.
 Who is satisfied that they know and can identify autism?

 My hon.
-Friend the Member for Lewes also raised the issue of the need to reduce bullying.
+Friend the Member for Lewes also raised the need to reduce bullying.
 It is an issue that affects far too many autistic children and young people.
 The Government have always been clear that bullying of any kind is absolutely unacceptable and should never be tolerated.
 It is important for schools to respond promptly to support the bullied child and ensure that the bullying does not happen again.
-Last year, we published revised guidance for schools on how to prevent and tackle bullying in all its forms, and to help them create a safe and disciplined environment where pupils are able to learn and fulfil their potential.
+Last year, we published revised guidance for schools on how to prevent and tackle bullying in all its forms and to help them to create a safe and disciplined environment where pupils are able to learn and fulfil their potential.

 The report also highlights the disproportionate exclusion from school of autistic children.
 It is really important that schools have an inclusive ethos, and they have a duty under the SEND code of practice to ensure that pupils with SEN are able to engage in the school’s activities alongside pupils who do not have SEN. I know that exclusion, especially illegal “informal” exclusion, is a particular concern for the parents of autistic children.
 Under the contract with the Autism Education Trust, we are continuing to fund the excellent work of the National Autistic Society in providing advice and information on exclusions to parents and education professionals.
 Feedback shows that parents, in particular, value this service, helping them to understand their rights in situations where their child is at risk of exclusion, or has already been excluded.